-The Jewelers Board of Trade® is a not-for-profit, member-owned association, who's mission is to promote the welfare of our membership and the jewelry industry overall by obtaining and delivering accurate and reliable credit information, effective collection services, and education related to these matters.
+The Jewelers Board of Trade® is a not-for-profit, member-owned association, whose mission is to promote the welfare of our membership and the jewelry industry overall by obtaining and delivering accurate business, credit, and trade data, offering effective collection services, and providing education on evolving industry trends.

 Obtaining credit information has changed since 1884.